dhable/bullhorn/README.md

 Real-time notification dispatcher written in node.js

+Bullhorn was developed as a subcomponent for a devops tool that the team at Jetway was building.
+Since pivoting in a new direction, we decided to open source the notification component for others to use or build off of.

+The code is provided as is.
+Drop us a note if you would like to contract some engineering time to help use this code base in your product.

+## Dependencies ##

+To work with the code, you'll need

+* node.js 0.10.x
+* VirtualBox
+* Vagrant
+* grunt-cli

+We also used Firebase as the backend database for our service.
+If you do not want to use Firebase, you'll need to rip out the lib/dao/*.js modules and replace them with some other backing data source.

 ## Running The Service ##

 To run the service locally in a production like environment, you'll need to